Art, Music and Theater

-The Children's Museum of Stockton is located in downtown Stockton, across from the Deep Water Channel and the Waterfront Warehouse.
+The Children's Museum of Stockton resides downtown, across from the Deep Water Channel and the Waterfront Warehouse.

-An educational experience from the moment young visitors step through the door, the museum features hands-on, play-based exhibits that will enhance a child's understanding of how the world works.
+The museum features hands-on, play-based exhibits to enhance a child's understanding of how the world works.

-At each exhibit in the museum's tiny town, there are tools and/or machines that can be manipulated by the children, who weigh postcards at the post office, count money at the bank and perform tasks of that particular occupation.
+- At each exhibit in the museum's tiny town, tools and/or machines that can be manipulated by the children... who weigh postcards at the post office, count money at the bank, and perform various other occupations.

 For additional information, please contact the Children's Museum of Stockton at (209) 465-4386 or see the External Links below.

-In 1928, the San Joaquin Pioneer and Historical Society was incorporated for the purpose of establishing a museum for the preservation of local historic objects.
+In 1928, the San Joaquin Pioneer and Historical Society was incorporated to establish a museum for the preservation of local historic objects.

-As it began its efforts, the group was aided by a former Stocktonian, Robert Tittle McKee.
+The founding group was aided by former Stocktonian Robert Tittle McKee.
 McKee's wife, Eila Haggin Mckee, provided funds to include an art gallery as part of the proposed museum.
-She also donated a collection of paintings which had belonged to her father, Louis Terah Haggin.
+She also donated a collection of paintings which belonged to her father, Louis Terah Haggin.
 These early events provided the basis for the Haggin Museum's history and art collections.

-Haggin Museum is located in Victory Park, on Pershing Avenue, between Picardy Drive and Argonne Drive.
-For additional information, please contact the Haggin Museum at (209) 940-6300 or see the External Links below.
+Haggin Museum is located in Victory Park, on Pershing Avenue between Picardy Drive and Argonne Drive.
+For additional information, please contact the Haggin Museum at (209) 940-6300 or see External Links below.

 The Symphony prides itself in commissioning new works – one or more each year since Maestro Peter Jaffe joined 17 years ago.
-It received national coverage recently, when it commissioned a new work that focused on the issues of conflict and resolution.
+The Symphony even received national coverage recently, when it commissioned a new work focused on the issues of conflict and resolution.

-For further information about the Stockton Symphony, including future performances, guest artists, and how to volunteer, please call (209) 951-0196 or see the External Links below.
+To learn more about the Stockton Symphony's future performances, guest artists, and volunteering, please call (209) 951-0196 or see the External Links below.